sernik-tech/member-images/README.md

 Refer to the [BlueBuild documentation](https://blue-build.org/learn/getting-started/) to learn on how to customize your image.

-We have our own ["documentation"](https://github.com/sernik-tech/member-images/blob/live/sernik/README.md) if you want to refer to them, maintained by us.
-They serve more as mini-guides rather than full blown documentation though.
-Also includes what this repository is for and how to participate if you're a Sernik member.

 For more information about the project this repository is based on, check out the [Universal Blue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).

 You can refer to both the main [BlueBuild GitHub](https://github.com/blue-build/) and [Universal Blue GitHub](https://github.com/ublue-os/) if you want to see what more than be done.